balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

     public string PasswordHash { get; set; }
 }
 ```

+The `Readonly` attribute makes the user resource readonly.
+(Registration and profile update functionality will be implemented separately.)
+The `Authenticate` attribute means that the user resource is only available for authenticated users.

 Based on this model entity classes are generated on both server and client side.
 On the server side the generated class is found in `WebProject/User.cs`: